-2) The fading magic of the once-irresistible NWOBHM creation, and the ensuing ego battles between people invested in it.
+2) The fading magic of the once-irresistible NWOBHM scene, fabricated though the slogan was, and the ensuing ego battles between people invested in it.

-As a result, Killers received a critical mauling.
-Only Malcolm Dome would give it a positive review in the UK, in Record Mirror, and says “it was almost inevitable that Maiden would start picking up bad reviews […] And it’s a shame, because Killers was a great album.”
+Nevertheless, as a result of this shift Killers got a mauling in their home country.
+Only Malcolm Dome would give it a positive review in the UK, in Record Mirror, and later said that, “It was almost inevitable that Maiden would start picking up bad reviews.
+And it’s a shame, because Killers was a great album.”

-Fans also seemed to love Killers, and the band was building their reputation quickly.
-At this time they also caught the eyes and ears of one Bruce Dickinson, a singer in London rivals Samson, who thought that Killers was much more interesting than the debut album: “When I heard Killers, I was like, ‘This is more like it.
-This is really gonna do it for them.’ “
+At this time the band also caught the ears of Samson’s Dickinson, who had been impressed with Maiden’s live shows as far back as 1979.
+Secretly imagining the great things he could do if he sang for Maiden, Dickinson thought that Killers was much better than the debut album: “When I heard Killers, I was like, ‘This is more like it.
+This is really gonna do it for them.'”

 THE BIRTH OF LEGENDS